 - 'Yacht' - the most common - time handicapped at the start where the slowest competitor leaves first (off scratch), and everybody else starts at a time equal to the slowest competitor's estimated time, less their individual estimated time.
 If everybody achieves their estimated times, all competitors will finish at the same time.

-- 'Sealed' - where all competitors start together, and the winners are determined by who is most under their estimated time (which is not revealed before the race).
+- 'Sealed' - where all competitors start together, and the winners are determined by who is most under their estimated time.

 - 'Turkey' - the competitor nominates their estimated time, and competes without a watch or clock.
 The winner is the competitor closest to the estimated time.

 In the summer competition, 'Yacht' handicaps are applied to most 400m track events and longer.
 In the winter, the majority of events are 'Yacht' handicapped.

 SAMA has not used distance handicapping very often as used by the 'Pro' runners (eg Bay Sheffield) except for social events and the the Bay Sheffield special events.
 The main reason is because it is too time consuming to organise as we do not generally run events where entries are closed weeks before the event as the 'Pros' do.
 The other reason is because by having distance handicapped events, only the back marker would ever compete over the full distance, and the slower runners would not have a time for the distance because they always would be competing over a lesser distance.

 The person with the dubious honour of setting estimated times for all competitors is called the 'handicapper'.
 The handicapper has the support of the SAMA committee to set the estimated times for each competitors and for each event that a competitors may nominate to compete in.
 The number of different entries to manage is therefore very large as this table includes competitors who only compete occasionally.
 In the winter season, the handicapping system is used to determine prize winners.
 This raises the 'seriousness' of some competitor's estimated times a notch during these events.